jamesob/bashwords/README.md

 # bashwords - a work in progress
 by jamesob

-* bashwords is a very minimal vocabulary trainer for the BASH environment.
+bashwords is a very minimal vocabulary trainer for the BASH environment.
 It was designed with simplicity at the forefront.

-  Basically, all it does is affixes a pseudo-random vocabulary word from a user-defined (that's you) dictionary to your command prompt; e.g,
+All it does is affixe a pseudo-random vocabulary word from a user-defined (that's you) dictionary to your command prompt; e.g,

     analgesic|host:dir usr$
     apropos|host:dir usr$
     bucolic|host:dir usr$

+It makes sure that your base of vocabulary words gets even coverage, while incorporating a little bit of randomness.

 ## Unsure of a word's meaning?
 Use "define".

     analgesic|host:dir usr$ define
       analgesic
       Definition: acting to relieve pain
       Synonyms: ['anesthetic', ' anodyne']

 ## Like to add a word?
 Use "addword".